Krista Scharf: Women's career (2005–2013)

-In 2009, McCarville and her team won the second qualifying spot at the Road to the Roar (the Canadian Olympic Curling Pre-Trials) in Prince George, British Columbia, earning them one of eight spots in Edmonton, Alberta for the Roar of the Rings, the 2009 Canadian Olympic Curling Trials.
+In 2009, Scharf and her team won the second qualifying spot at the Road to the Roar (the Canadian Olympic Curling Pre-Trials) in Prince George, British Columbia, earning them one of eight spots in Edmonton, Alberta for the Roar of the Rings, the 2009 Canadian Olympic Curling Trials.
 There, her team finished the round robin in a tie for third place.
 They played in the first tie-breaker against Team Lawton of Saskatoon.
 After beating Team Lawton, they moved on to the second tie-breaker against Team Amber Holland of Kronau, Saskatchewan, which they won.
 They then played in their third game of the day, the semi-final against Shannon Kleibrink from Calgary, and lost, ending their run at the Olympic Trials.
 A month later, the 2010 Ontario Scotties Tournament of Hearts took place at home for Team McCarville, in Thunder Bay.
 After going undefeated in the round robin, they earned an automatic bye into the provincial final, where they beat Team Horgan of Sudbury to finish the tournament undefeated.
 It was the first time in provincial history that a team went undefeated.
 With the win, she claimed her fourth trip to the Scotties Tournament of Hearts in five years.
 At the 2010 Scotties Tournament of Hearts in Sault Ste.
-Marie, Ontario, McCarville's Ontario team finished the round robin in a tie for fourth place.
+Marie, Ontario, Scharf's Ontario team finished the round robin in a tie for fourth place.
 They defeated Team Manitoba, skipped by Jill Thurston, in a tie-breaker.
 Their next opponent was Team British Columbia (Kelly Scott) in the 3 vs. 4 page playoff game.
 After beating Team B.C., they faced Prince Edward Island, skipped by Kathy O'Rourke, in the semi-final, losing 10–6.
 That season, her team also made the semi-final of the 2009 Manitoba Lotteries Women's Curling Classic.

-McCarville competed in her first Canada Cup in 2010, losing the 3 vs. 4 page playoff game to Stefanie Lawton.
+Scharf competed in her first Canada Cup in 2010, losing the 3 vs. 4 page playoff game to Stefanie Lawton.
 She lost the final of the 2011 Ontario Scotties Tournament of Hearts to Rachel Homan's team from Ottawa.
-That season on the World Curling Tour, McCarville's team won the Molson Cash Spiel.
+That season on the World Curling Tour, Scharf's team won the Molson Cash Spiel.
 The following season, she competed in two Grand Slams, making the semi-final of the 2011 Curlers Corner Autumn Gold Curling Classic and missing playoffs at the 2011 Manitoba Lotteries Women's Curling Classic.
 She also placed fourth at the 2012 Ontario Scotties Tournament of Hearts after losing the 3 vs. 4 page playoff game to Sherry Middaugh.